-The Board considers a material company to be one that has either 10% of the EBITDA or 10% of the net assets of the Group.
+The Board considers a material company to be one that has either 10% of the EBITDA (earnings before interest, tax, depreciation and amortisation) or 10% of the net assets of the Group.
 As such, the Board does not consider any of its subsidiary companies, which have non-controlling interests, to be material.
 The financial information on all subsidiaries with non-controlling interests has been aggregated, analysing the data by segment, as the entities in each segment have similar characteristics and risk profiles, to provide additional information on these companies.